 Ruta del Sol, or the sunshine route, Ecuador’s Pacific coast, is known for great waves amongst surfers and backpackers.

-Most land in Montanita in search for a good party but the coastline is dotted with lots of great surfing if you want a more chilled atmosphere.
+Most land in surfboards in search of a good party but the coastline is dotted with lots of great surfing if you want a more chilled atmosphere.
 If you’re looking to learn Spanish there are quite a few schools that offer a beginner program in both surfing and Spanish.

 The best time to surf in Ecuador is November to April.Continue to 5 of 6 below.